alexcasalboni/aws-lambda-power-tuning/README-DEPLOY.md

-# How to deploy and execute the state machine
+# How to deploy the state machine

 There are multiple ways to deploy the project.